 Making potions never gets old, and if your kids haven’t ever tried, this will give them a tool for play and investigation they can (and likely will) use again and again.
 At Tinkergarten, we’ve also found that potion-making sparks such joy, that it is a perfect activity for engaging kids in conversations about their own emotions and the emotions of others.
-As featured in our February calendar, in this activity kids create a love potion to gift to someone special.
+In this activity kids create a love potion to gift to someone special.
 What is a love potion?
 It’s a potion made with things that make us feel happy and when we give it to someone we love, it makes them feel happy, too!

 Why is this activity great for kids?

 As kids make potions, they not only flex their senses of sight, touch and smell, but they also strengthen their ability to integrate their senses.
 Gathering ingredients, mashing and mixing as well as stirring activate transporting, transforming and circulationbehavioral schema, three of the patterns kids repeat in their play that support development of their brains and bodies.
 When kids think and talk about their loved ones and create something they think would make them feel happy, they are also forming the basis for empathic thinking.

 By creativity, we mean the ability to both imagine original ideas or solutions to problems and actually do what needs to be done to make them happen.
 So, to help kids develop creativity, we parents need to nurture kids' imaginations and give them lots of chances to design, test, redesign and implement their ideas.

 "Creativity is as important now in education as literacy, and we should treat it with the same status.”

 Why, you ask?
 For one, it is through being creative that a person is able to get senses, sensibility and spirit working together.
 Simply put, without creativity, we don't think our kids will live a full life.